 Chennai Expat Guide

 The Chennai Expat Guide is the only book you need if you are moving to Chennai.
-Filled with the kind of information only expats who’ve moved here would know, it includes true accounts from my own eight years of living in the city and anecdotes from dozens of expats from around the world who have made Chennai their home.
+Filled with the kind of information only expats who’ve moved here would know, it includes true accounts from my own nine years of living in the city and hilarious anecdotes from dozens of expats from around the world who have made Chennai their home.

 Last updated in August 2018, this 235 page book answers every question you might have (and plenty that you never knew to ask) about moving to Chennai.